ngxs/store/publication/2024-04-05_announcing_ngxs_17/article.md

   In previous versions the State Container was injected as first argument in the selector function and the selector was recalculated on any state change.

-  > This is a braking change.
+  > This is a breaking change.

   _Before_